 Will the aromatics be removed before serving?

 Some aromatics are fished out of the pot before the meal is finished.
 A good example of this is consommé, which uses chopped vegetables and meat to add flavor.
-The liquid is used in the meal, while the solids are often discarded.
-In these circumstances, the vegetables don’t need to be cut evenly or into small pieces.
-Roughly chop onion or carrots into large chunks and toss them in.
+The liquid is used in the meal, while the solids are often discarded so they can be roughly chopped into larger pieces.

 How long will the cooking process last?

-Below is a handy summary of best cut size for each type of dish.
+Below is a summary of the best cut size for each type of dish.

 |Type of dish||Size of cut|